D-REX: Dialogue Relation Extraction with Explanations: Abstract

 \section{Abstract}

 Existing research studies on cross-sentence relation extraction in long-form multi-party conversations aim to improve relation extraction without considering the explainability of such methods.
-This work addresses that gap by focusing on extracting explanations that indicate that a relation exists while using only partially labeled data.
-We propose our model-agnostic framework, \drex, a policy-guided semi-supervised algorithm that explains and ranks relations.
+This work addresses that gap by focusing on extracting explanations that indicate that a relation exists while using only partially labeled explanations.
+We propose our model-agnostic framework, \drex, a policy-guided semi-supervised algorithm that optimizes for explanation quality and relation extraction simultaneously.
 We frame relation extraction as a re-ranking task and include relation- and entity-specific explanations as an intermediate step of the inference process.
-We find that about 90\% of the time, human annotators prefer \drex's explanations over a strong BERT-based joint relation extraction and explanation model.
-Finally, our evaluations on a dialogue relation extraction dataset show that our method is simple yet effective and achieves a state-of-the-art F1 score on relation extraction, improving upon existing methods by 13.5\%.
-Our code, data and infrastructure are available online.\footnote{\href{https://github.com/alon-albalak/D-REX}{https://github.com/alon-albalak/D-REX}}
+We find that human annotators are 4.2 times more likely to prefer D-REX's explanations over a joint relation extraction and explanation model.
+Finally, our evaluations show that \drex\;is simple yet effective and improves relation extraction performance of strong baseline models by 1.2-4.7\%.\footnote{Code and data publicly available at \url{https://github.com/alon-albalak/D-REX}}